nightspirit/cra-tailwindcss-netlifycms/README.md

 CMS entry point is https://cra-tailwindcss-netlifycms.netlify.app/admin (`/admin`)

-If you want to access CMS system, you can clone and deploy your own instance
+If you want to access CMS system, you can fork and deploy your own instance (or click deploy to netlify)

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/nightspirit/cra-tailwindcss-netlifycms)